openstack/openstack-manuals/doc/config-reference/source/tables/manila-hpe3par.rst

    * - ``hpe3par_san_password`` =
      - (String) Password for SAN controller
    * - ``hpe3par_san_ssh_port`` = ``22``
-     - (Unknown) SSH port to use with SAN
+     - (Port number) SSH port to use with SAN
    * - ``hpe3par_share_ip_address`` =
      - (String) The IP address for shares not using a share server
    * - ``hpe3par_share_mount_path`` = ``/mnt/``